EliteLoser/Finance/text/TheBubbleThatDoesNotBurst.md

 The US is being very socialistic, I think, through the FED (Federal Reserve, national bank) by injecting all that money.
 Sadly, it probably mostly serves to save or generate income for already wealthy people more than it does the commoner and
 "most people" sufficiently good.
 Although avoiding bankruptcies keeps people employed, of course.
-As well as other important factors.
+As well as other important factors, such as the steady supply of needed goods.
 That said, it is quite contrary to how the US represents itself politically.

 As I was thinking about this tool of "quantitative" help from the government by injecting new money in the stock markets,